How is Alcohol Classified?

 Medications may also form part of a treatment plan to assist with detoxification and keeping cravings at bay during recovery.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), acamprosate, disulfiram, and naltrexone are the top three medications used to combat alcohol use disorder.

-At Zinnia Healing, we understand how much of a challenge and commitment tackling an alcohol addiction can be.
+At Zinnia Health, we understand how much of a challenge and commitment to tackling an alcohol addiction can be.
 That’s why our experienced team has developed in-depth addiction treatment programs for those dealing with alcohol use disorder.
 We use evidence-based approaches to reduce the risk of relapses.
 Call our 24/7 hotline to speak to a team member at (855) 430-9439.